 R: I feel the same way about my school.
 If you could play one sport professionally, what it would be, what team would you be on, and what position would you play?

 D: Oh, that’s an easy one.
 I would play Major League Baseball.
 I grew up playing baseball all the way through high school and loved the strategy.
 One of the single hardest things I think in any sport is to hit 100 mile per hour fastball or slider.
 It’s really challenging so I like the challenge in that.

 I’d play for the Atlanta Braves.
 Growing up in Atlanta, I’ve been a huge Braves fan for a long time.
 I grew up playing shortstop.
 When I got to high school, lefties don’t play shortstop, so I moved over to first base.
 If I was in Major League Baseball, I’d just switch to right-handed and I’d play shortstop.

 R: Thank you for joining us.
 I really appreciate the time and best of luck moving forward.

 LPL Financial is a leader in the retail financial advice market and the nation’s largest independent broker/dealer**.
 We serve independent financial advisors and financial institutions, providing them with the technology, research, clearing and compliance services, and practice management programs they need to create and grow thriving practices.
 LPL enables them to provide objective guidance to millions of American families seeking wealth management, retirement planning, financial planning and asset management solutions.
 LPL.com

 Securities offered through LPL Financial, member FINRA/SIPC.
-Investment advisory services offered through Independent Advisor Alliance (IAA), a registered investment advisor.
-IAA and LPL are separate entities.
+Investment advisory services offered through Independent Advisor Alliance, a registered investment advisor.
+Independent Advisor Alliance and LPL are separate entities.